Summer Internship Program

 Students applying for internships should be highly motivated, self-starters with a great deal of initiative and the ability to think creatively.
 Most internships require students to develop projects (with guidance from the host organization) and to problem-solve in determining how to complete the project.

 Students should have a good working command of the language of the country where they will intern and good general background knowledge of the region.
 Most US-based internships require proficiency in a second language (usually Spanish).
 Specific skills are required for individual organizations.
-For more information about requirements with Kellogg Partnerships, click here.
+For more information, see Locations and Descriptions.

 —Despite feeling overwhelmed at times and experiencing many challenges, this was one of the most rewarding summers I’ve ever had.
 The experience was more than just learning.
 It was about living in another culture and being present with the locals.